Where it all begins…

-With excitement and anticipation our fore adventurers arrive at our Dorset hutquarters door ready to start their kayak, fish, forage & feast wild food adventure, minutes later wetsuits donned and helmets on we head down to Studland beach taking every opportunity to spot wild edibles as we go.
-Rigging our fishing lines to give us the best chance of that catch of the day our team compare their previous kayak fishing prowess, some none, some some and those experienced folk with a tale of the one that got away.
+With excitement and anticipation our fore adventurers arrive at our Dorset hutquarters door.
+Ready to start their kayak, fish, forage & feast wild food adventure to Old harry Rocks.
+Minutes later wetsuits donned and helmets on we head down to Studland beach taking every opportunity to spot wild edibles as we go.
+Rigging our fishing lines to give us the best chance of that catch of the day.
+Our team compare their previous kayak fishing prowess, some none, some some.
+And those experienced folk with a tale of the one that got away.

-We almost forget that we are here to hunt and gather, the pace of the paddle is so relaxed but just as we do we hear ‘FISH’ as one of our wild food adventurers reels in her first sea bass off the kayak.
-This little beauty wasn’t big enough to take back for supper and as sea bass stocks have faced a decline in recent years there are strict guidelines for recreational fishermen to protect the fish, between 1st January to 30th June bass are on catch and release only and from the 1st July to 31st December you can only catch 1 per fishermen per day in line with the government size limits.
+We almost forget that we are here to hunt and gather.
+The pace of the paddle is so relaxed.
+But just as we do we hear ‘FISH’ as one of our wild food adventurers reels in her first sea bass off the kayak.
+This little beauty wasn’t big enough to take back for supper.
+As sea bass stocks have faced a decline in recent years there are strict guidelines for recreational fishermen to protect the fish.
+Subsequently, between 1st January to 30th June bass are on catch and release only.
+And from the 1st July to 31st December you can only catch 1 per fishermen per day in line with the government size limits.
 So with size and catch limits in mind this tiddler was our one that got away that day.

-After releasing our catch we arrive at Old Harry Rocks where we land and explore on foot the rocky shoreline before taking to our sea kayaks to navigate further through the caves and around the stacks, pausing along the way to identify and forage for edible plants and seaweeds to go with our back up fish back at our base.
+After releasing our catch we arrive at Old Harry Rocks.
+Where we land and explore on foot the rocky shoreline.
+Before taking to our sea kayaks to navigate further through the caves.
+And around the stacks.
+Pausing along the way to identify and forage for edible plants and seaweeds.

-Dan shows us how to bone the fish and fill the parcels with wild edibles from our forage, adding lemon and parsley before we wrap the fish in seaweed to protect it from the fire.
-All the guests are involved in the preparation and get involved in cooking on the fire before sitting down to enjoy their meal together with the backdrop of the sea and the soundtrack of the waves.
+Dan shows us how to bone the fish.
+And fill the parcels with wild edibles from our forage.
+Adding lemon and parsley before we wrap the fish in seaweed to protect it from the fire.
+Everyone involved in the preparation and cooking on the fire.
+Before sitting down to enjoy their meal together.
+With the backdrop of the sea and the soundtrack of the waves.

 If this sounds like an experience that’s not to be missed then don’t miss it!
 Join one of our wild food adventures we run the old Harry Rocks adventure every month..
-We can’t stress enough how much fun and how special these events are and luckily our guests agree, here’s an email from one who joined us this time;
+We can’t stress enough how much fun and how special these events are.
+Luckily our guests agree, here’s an email from one who joined us this time;